Ethosuximide is an anticonvulsant succinimide, chemically designated as alpha-ethyl-alpha-methyl-succinimide, with the following structural formula:

 Inform patients of the availability of a Medication Guide, and instruct them to read the Medication Guide prior to taking ethosuximide.
 Instruct patients to take ethosuximide only as prescribed.

 Ethosuximide may impair the mental and/or physical abilities required for the performance of potentially hazardous tasks such as driving a motor vehicle or other such activity requiring alertness; therefore, the patient should be cautioned accordingly.

 Patients taking ethosuximide should be advised of the importance of adhering strictly to the prescribed dosage regimen.

-Since Ethosuximide Syrup, USP may interact with concurrently administered antiepileptic drugs, periodic serum level determinations of both drugs are recommended (ethosuximide may elevate phenytoin serum levels, and valproic acid has been reported to both increase and decrease ethosuximide levels).
+Since ethosuximide may interact with concurrently administered antiepileptic drugs, periodic serum level determinations of these drugs may be necessary (e.g., ethosuximide may elevate phenytoin serum levels and valproic acid has been reported to both increase and decrease ethosuximide levels).

-Acute overdoses produce CNS depression including coma with respiratory depression.
+Acute overdoses may produce nausea, vomiting, and CNS depression including coma with respiratory depression.
 A relationship between ethosuximide toxicity and its plasma levels has not been established.
 The therapeutic range of serum levels is 40 mcg/mL to 100 mcg/mL, although levels as high as 150 mcg/mL have been reported without signs of toxicity.